alburycatalina/FHA_intro_to_coding/Introduction.md

+#Here's some background information to get you going

-Running/ executing a command: Tells the computer to follow the instructions
+**Running/ executing a command** tells the computer to follow the instructions.

 Console: Where commands are automatically executed by the computer